 These buttons can be so much more than just icons linking to different platforms when you combine them with the right calls to action and some complementary content.

-You would create a call to action, you would use written content to explain the value of the newsletter and to set high expectations that would prompt the user to sign up.
+Think of how you’d approach getting people to sign up for your newsletter.
+You wouldn't just create a pop-up with a sign-up field.
+Instead, you would create a call to action and use written content to explain the newsletter's value and set high expectations that prompt the user to sign up.

 Over to You